iAmBrig12/ACI-IoT-Attack-Detection/README.md

 ## Dataset

-The Army Cyber Institute (ACI) Internet of Things (IoT) Network Traffic Dataset 2023 (ACI-IoT-2023) is a novel dataset tailored for machine learning (ML) applications in the realm of IoT network security.
-This effort focuses on delivering a distinctive and realistic dataset designed to train and evaluate ML models for IoT network environments.
-By addressing a gap in existing resources, this dataset aims to propel advancements in ML-based solutions, ultimately fortifying the security of IoT operations.
+The Army Cyber Institute (ACI) Internet of Things (IoT) Network Traffic Dataset 2023 (ACI-IoT-2023) is a cutting-edge dataset created specifically for machine learning (ML) applications in IoT network security.
+This dataset provides a unique and realistic resource for training and evaluating ML models in IoT network environments, filling a gap in available resources and supporting the development of ML-driven solutions to enhance the security of IoT operations.

 Cite: